4LT/qc-conduit/README.md

 will **send** the result of the evaluation.
 If an error occurs during evaluation it will not fire, instead broadcasting a message to players.

+### path_corner

+Added spawnflag "Run to" (1) which causes monsters to run to the waypoint instead of walking.

 ### control_vis

 Instead of firing its target, this entity sets its target's opacity to the